Intravenous vitamin C megadose: the Marik protocol collapse and what replaced it

 The 2017 case series that started it

-Marik and colleagues published a before-after retrospective cohort study at a single hospital comparing 47 consecutive sepsis patients treated with HAT to 47 historical controls, reporting hospital mortality of 8.5% vs 40.4% (p < 0.001) [1].
-The findings were widely covered, replicated rapidly into ICU protocols without trial-level evidence, and discussed extensively on critical-care social media as the "Marik cocktail."
-The study's authors were transparent that randomized confirmation was required.
+Marik and colleagues published a retrospective before-after study at one hospital comparing 47 consecutive sepsis and septic-shock patients treated with HAT against 47 historical controls.
+Hospital mortality was 8.5% (4 of 47) in the treatment group versus 40.4% (19 of 47) in controls (P < 0.001), with a propensity-adjusted odds ratio for death of 0.13 (95% CI 0.04–0.48) [1].
+The result spread rapidly into ICU order sets and critical-care social media as the "Marik cocktail" before any trial existed—though the authors themselves wrote that randomized confirmation was required.

 Why high-dose IV vitamin C is not benign

-Vitamin C is filtered and partially reabsorbed by the kidney.
-Intravenous infusion of doses above 2 g produces an oxalate load that, in patients with renal impairment, can precipitate calcium oxalate in renal tubules.
-Several case series have reported acute oxalate nephropathy attributable to high-dose IV vitamin C, particularly in patients with chronic kidney disease or pre-existing oxalate burden [7].
-Vitamin C also interferes with point-of-care glucose meter readings, producing falsely elevated values that have led to inappropriate insulin dosing in the ICU.
+Vitamin C is metabolized in part to oxalate, and high intravenous doses produce an oxalate load that, in patients with renal impairment, can precipitate calcium oxalate crystals in the renal tubules.
+Acute oxalate nephropathy from high-dose IV vitamin C has been described, particularly in people with chronic kidney disease or pre-existing oxalate burden.
+In addition, high circulating vitamin C interferes with many point-of-care glucometers, producing falsely elevated glucose readings that can prompt inappropriate insulin dosing in the ICU—a practical hazard independent of any direct toxicity.

-Where IV vitamin C still has legitimate use
+Where IV vitamin C still has a defined role

 Sources